TheOnlyJoey/MixiD/README.md

 * Technically works on macOS
    * Should probably not use on Windows
 * UI needs some additional work
+* For a complete to-do list please check the [issues](https://github.com/TheOnlyJoey/MixiD/issues)

 ## Compilation